MuhammadShoaibKalim/DBMS/DB.md

 - The Entity-Relationship (ER) model is a high-level conceptual data model that defines the data elements and their relationships for a specified system.
 - It is used to develop a conceptual design for the database.
 - The ER model is based on real-world entities and relationships among them.
 - An entity is a real-world object with a distinct existence.
-Each entity has attributes which represent properties of the entity.
+Each entity has attributes that represent the properties of the entity.
 - Relationships are associations between entities.

 **Components of ER Diagram:**